dkhanhnguyen/dkhanhnguyen/README.md

 **About me**

-👋 Hello, My name is Khanh Nguyen with a MBA from Audencia Business School and a Google Data Analytics Certificate.
+👋 Hello, My name is Khanh Nguyen with a MBA from Audencia Business School and I currently follow the Master Data Analytics at Data ScienceTech Institute.
 I believe that data is a valuable resource for the world, to have more insights and ideas to improve and develop this world.
 I love being a part of it so I can dig deeper and understand more about the meaning behind the data.

 👀 I have data preparation, manipulation, wrangling, and visualization experience using Python, SQL, R, Tableau, and Microsoft Excel.
 I’m currently applying to jobs in Data Science, Data Analytics, and Business Intelligence Analyst.
 If you are looking for a hardworking, responsible, positive team member, look no further!